oluwafemi-devopsguy/scrumastr/README.md

-After pulling this project from the remote repository, you should see two folders (Angular, Django) and this README file.
+After pulling this full project from the remote repository, you should see two folders (Angular, Django) and this README file.

  Django contains the full source.